DevilCodersInc/devilsmusic/README.md

 -The commands and there use is explained here-:
 - `/saavn` To search song on jio saavan and play the first result
 - `/ytt` To search the song on Youtube and play the first matching result.
+- `/deezer` To search song on deezer and play good quality stream.
 - `/play` Reply this in response to a link or any telegram audio file it will be played
 - `/skip` to skip current song
 - `/stop or /kill` to stop the streaming of song